 Special education teachers work with students who have a wide range of learning, mental, emotional, and physical disabilities.
 They adapt general education lessons and teach various subjects, such as reading, writing, and math, to students with mild and moderate disabilities.
 They also teach basic skills, such as literacy and communication techniques, to students with severe disabilities.

-Most special education teachers work in public schools, teaching students at the preschool, elementary, middle, and high school level.
+Most teachers work in public schools, teaching students at the preschool, elementary, middle, and high school level.
 Others work in private schools, childcare services, and other institutions.
 Many work the traditional 10-month school year, but some work year round.

 Job opportunities also may be better in certain specialties, such as those requiring experience with early childhood intervention and skills in working with students who have multiple disabilities, severe disabilities, or autism spectrum disorders.
 Those with experience and knowledge of working with students with learning disabilities and speech or language impairments may have the best job prospects.

 We are strongly committed to the preparation of highly qualified educators who are not only skilled practitioners and/or researchers but also are leaders in establishing effective teaching and learning environments for individuals with disabilities in their school and community.

 The philosophy that underlies the program's curriculum and the activities of the program's faculty include the following: